 CANI is the Northern Ireland division of British Canoeing which is the governing body for the UK.
 CANI, through British Canoeing is affiliated to the International Canoe Federation.

-CANI is currently run by a voluntary council which is elected at the AGM each year.
-To assist Council with developments, there are a number of specialist sub-committees.
+In 2017, CANI became a registered company, CANI is currently run by a voluntary board which is elected at the AGM each year.
+To assist the board with developments, there are a number of specialist sub-committees.

 - The coaching committee takes responsibility for all Coaching matters.